San Jose Car accident Lawyer Help

 Direct answer

-What should I do after a car accident in California?
+What should I do after a car accident incident in San Jose, California?

 What to do after a car accident in San Jose